Why Should I Care About Social Inequality?

 Prior to this research, economists were prone to argue that wealth redistribution slowed down economic growth.
 These economists maintained that any attempts to reduce economic inequality through the stimulus of policy mechanisms would have the effect of making poverty worse.
 In other words, they inferred that financial incentives/rewards must be provided to the wealthy to stimulate the economy; a point they argued at the same time as they found similar financial incentives/rewards provided to poor people were inherently problematic (because this would make them lazy and less likely to achieve).

-Given the benefit of an expanding literature on the subject, we now know these assumptions aren’t true; that social inequality actually reduces growth.
-That is to say – the assumptions of many of our leading economists were backward.
-The latest findings indicate that instead of motivating rich people to invest, higher social inequality caused poor people to take on more debt.
+Given the benefit of an expanding literature on the subject, we now know these assumptions aren’t true; that social inequality actually reduces economic growth.
+That is to say – the assumptions of many leading economists were backward.
+The latest findings indicate that instead of economic and tax policies motivating rich people to invest, higher social inequality caused poor people to take on more debt.
 This had the effect of destabilizing the economy.
-Without enough poor and middle-class families consuming their products, businesses had to contend with less revenue and fewer customers.
+Without enough poor and middle-class families to consume their products, businesses had to contend with less revenue and fewer customers.
 Consequently, instead of providing the poor and middle class with an incentive to better their lives (so they might achieve the American dream), higher levels of social inequality gave rich people an incentive to pull up the economic ladder, leaving everyone’s boat stranded.
 The rich, in other words, left the poor and the middle class behind.
+More than this, they invested their newfound riches in building walls to seclude themselves, out of fear of needing to protect against angry poor people, who they know will at some point figure out they got played.

 So now, instead of working harder, the rich are able to sit back and enjoy the fruits of their newly accumulated wealth.
 Research on spending patterns demonstrates that when they’re not spending their wealth on luxury consumables, they often choose to redirect earnings outside the local economy and into off-shore tax havens, through the use of complicated accounting mechanisms and tax deferment schemes.
 The poor and middle class, not surprisingly, lose hope and become disenchanted due to restricted opportunity and a perceived lack of fairness in the system.
 With earnings depressed and employment not always stable, these groups have less money to spend and/or invest in their own education, are increasingly burdened by debt, and find it difficult to plan for their future.
 Social inequality, in this respect, reduces economic growth because it reduces demand at the same time as it curtails upward social and economic mobility.